 Christmas is celebrated across many different cultures in different ways.
 This is a little story about my time at a Swedish Christmas party in Portugal.

-The doorbell rang and another Swedish couple arrived.
+The doorbell rang and a Swedish couple arrived.
 After a little chat in the kitchen we all took a seat in the living room and Mrs. Swede set the plate of samosas down beside another plate of pepparkake (ginger biscuits) and a bowl of salted crisps.
-The other couple had brought some Swedish saffron bread “lussekatter” with them too.
+The other couple brought some Swedish saffron bread “lussekatter” with them.

 Next, Mr. Swede broke out the Aquavit.
 Linie aquavit is a truly special Norwegian drink.
 The alcohol is kept in 500 liter oak barrels that are stored on ships as they travel the seas and cross over the equator before returning home.